 Andrei Octav Moise Pushes Movement for Clean Air in Jobs

-Andrei Octav Moise, known for his prowess in business and entrepreneurship, is known by many to show immense care for worker’s rights, and is a huge supporter of enforcing proper safety measures for workers within the industry.
+Andrei Octav Moise, known for his prowess in the digital wallets business and entrepreneurship, is known by many to show immense care for worker’s rights, and is a huge supporter of enforcing proper safety measures for workers within the industry.
 As such, Moise has recently brought attention to the masses how air pollution has impacted the health of many workers in their respective fields, and how that in turn has affected the work environment and the overall productivity of industries.

 The World Health Organization (Who) identifies and recognizes air pollution as being the single biggest environmental threat to human health, noting that diseases brought upon as a result of air pollution also imposes a significant burden to economic growth and development.
 This is because constant exposure to even relatively low concentration of air pollution can bring forth massive impacts on the physical and mental performance of many workers in various industries - as disparate as ranging from agriculture, to call centers, to even the court system .